hsigeman/findZX/README.md

     snakemake -s workflow/findZX{-synteny} -j 15 -R modify_genome --configfile config.yml --use-conda -k

 This will produce a consensus genome (in this directory: results/RUN_NAME/consensus_genome/), named the same as the reference genome with *'_nonRefAf_consensus'* added before the *'.fasta'* sufix.
 The whole pipeline can then be re-run with the new consensus genome.
 Remember to change the config-file to specify this new reference genome, as well as give it a new run name (to not overwrite the old analysis) and re-run the pipeline as above.
 The consensus genome can be created before running the whole pipeline, or after.

+#### Very long scaffolds (>512 Mb) in the reference genome

+Indexing of the BAM files (using samtools index) may fail if scaffolds exceed a certain size (over 512 Mb).
+If you have scaffold longer than this, you can split them before starting the pipeline.
+Like this:

+    bedtools makewindows -g reference.fasta -w 500000000 > reference.500000000.bed
+    bedtools getfasta -fi reference.fasta -bed reference.500000000.bed -fo reference.split.fasta

 ## Constructing a de novo reference genome  <a name="denovo"></a>